Whiteknight/whiteknight.github.com/drafts/gsoc_proposals.md

 that works for you.

 Don't just pick the easiest thing on the list and expect to breeze through GSoC.
 That doesn't do anybody any good.
+You're going to be working on this for three months.
+If we have the choice between a student with a small and easy project, or a student with a hard and ambitious project, we will try to get the most benefit for the same amount of time.
+Don't offer us the moon if you can't deliver it, but don't think that we are going to be impressed by small, safe projects either.

 Most importantly, once you have an idea in mind, *talk to us about it*.
 There's no escaping it, at some point we are going to need to chat.
 Talk to us about your idea to get feedback about it.
-We can help you pick a good direction to follow, we can help you fill in some of the important details, and we can make sure you find a project that is going to maximize benefit to both parties.
+We can help you focus on the right issues, and refine your good idea into a great one.
+We can help you fill in some of the important details, and we can make sure you find a project that is going to maximize benefit to both parties.

 Of the students who came to us early with ideas, not a single one of them has kept their ideas unmodified.
 In all cases, ideas have gotten *better* with feedback and revision, and better ideas are more attractive to us.

+## Slots and Proposals

+At the time I am writing this, I don't know how many slots Google is going to allocate to Parrot.
+Depending on the number we receive, the process of picking students could be relatively straightforward or down-right painful.
+I honestly don't know which way it is going to go.

+Even if we get lucky and Google provides us with a huge surplus of slots, there are several proposals that we will not accept anyway.
+In some cases, students have proposed more than one proposal and we can only accept one proposal per student.
+In other cases, several students have proposed the same project (or similar projects with very small variations between them).
+We probably won't accept more than one proposal on the same project.
+In the first case of the student with multiple proposals, this is a good idea.
+It helps to hedge your bets, if you have enough time and energy to maintain and iterate on multiple proposals at once.
+In the second case of the single project with multiple students, this is a very big problem.
+Students who come talk to us ahead of time can be warned about conflicts.
+Students who do not could be blindly walking into certain failure.

+Can I say it one more time?
+Come talk to us.
+The earlier the better.
+If you put in a proposal with no feedback from us and it turns out to not be acceptable, you probably won't be able to be accepted.

+Parrot will not just fill up all the slots that Google gives us if we don't have enough good proposals.
+We will turn down bad proposals and return unused slots to Google.
+Remember that GSoC requires an investment of time and energy from our developers, and we won't waste our resources on bad proposals.
+We would rather have fewer good proposals than to have many bad ones.

 ## Next Year

 So there's a short treatise about making successful GSoC proposals.
 I hope it can help some students next year.

-Even though the application deadline is passed, were not without hope quite yet.
+Even though the application deadline is passed, we're not without hope quite yet.
 Now we're in a period of feedback and interaction where we have to pick successful applications from our list of submissions.
 If you  have submitted a proposal late and didn't take some or all of this advice, you still have